membraneframework/membrane_tutorials/glossary/glossary.md

   [Network address translation](https://developer.mozilla.org/en-US/docs/Glossary/NAT).
 A technique of sharing one public IP address by multiple computers.
 - #### **Container format**
   A file format that allows multiple data streams to be embedded into a single file, e.g. MP4 format can contain video, audio, and subtitles streams inside of it.
+- #### **CMAF**
+  CMAF (Common Media Application Format) is a standardized media file format for adaptive bitrate streaming over the internet.
+It enhances the interoperability between different streaming protocols, such as [HLS](#hls) and [MPEG-DASH](#mpeg-dash), by using a single set of media files and encryption methods.
+CMAF simplifies content delivery to various devices and platforms, reducing the need for multiple file formats and enabling more efficient media streaming.
 - #### **YUV**
   A color encoding system that defines one [luminance](https://en.wikipedia.org/wiki/Luminance) and two [chrominance](https://en.wikipedia.org/wiki/Chrominance) components.
 By reducing the resolution of the chrominance components it is possible to compress an image with a minuscule effect on human perception of the image.
 - #### **Encoding**